Amirante Islands: History

 The Amirantes were discovered by Vasco da Gama on his second voyage of exploration in 1503, and later named "Ilhas do Almirante" (Admiral Islands).
 Previous knowledge of the islands by Arab and Indian traders is possible.
 The islands were claimed by Sieur Michel Blin for France in 1802.
 By the Treaty of Paris (1814), the islands were passed officially to the British, as a part of Mauritius.
 In 1909, the Seychelles became a separate colony, thereby including the Amirantes.
 On 8 November 1965 the United Kingdom split Île Desroches from the Seychelles to become part of the newly created British Indian Ocean Territory.
 The purpose was to allow the construction of a military base for the mutual benefit of the United Kingdom and the United States.
-On 23 June 1976 Île Desroches was returned to the Seychelles as a result of it attaining independence.
+On 23 June 1976 Île Desroches was returned to the Seychelles as a result of the latter attaining independence.

 The total land area is 11.5 km2.
 The total population is 300.

 The biggest concentrations are the Prison 2 km from Marie Louise village and the Collins group construction camp which is 2 km from the capital village of Desroches village (which had a population of 35 in the last census).